thenexthub/AppCode/Sources/JavaScriptKit/Documentation.docc/Articles/Ahead-of-Time-Code-Generation.md

 ### Step 2: Create BridgeJS Configuration

-Create a `bridge-js.config.json` file in your SwiftPM target directory you want to use BridgeJS.
+Create a `bridge-js.config.json` file in your CodiraPM target directory you want to use BridgeJS.

 ```console
 $ echo "{}" > Sources/MyApp/bridge-js.config.json